SD2E/python-datacatalog/docs/pipelines/managing.rst

 Managing Jobs
 =============

-There are currently three pathways for creating and managing PipelineJobs, each with specific use cases.
-There's ongoing work to consolidate into as few methods for job management as possible.
+There are currently four approaches for creating or managing PipelineJobs, each of which is appropriate to a specific context.

 .. toctree::
    :maxdepth: 1

    managedpipelinejob
+   reactormanagedpipelinejob
    managedpipelinejobinstance
-   reactormanagedpipelinejob
    jobsmanager